franklbvp/matlab_supercalculator/README.md

 # matlab_supercalculator
 get to know the MATLAB environment and the very basic manipulation to become a MATLAB pro

-first steps into MATLAB Desktop
 ## Content

+First steps into MATLAB Desktop
 This course will give a short practical summary of the basic things one needs when the MATLAB desktop:

    - Setting the scene